-In 2011 alone, seven teens died in car crashes every single day.
+In recent years, seven teens died in car crashes every single day.
 Yet, driver training requirements in the United States are rudimentary at best.
 Former former NHRA Top Fuel drag racer Doug Herbert launched the B.R.A.K.E.S.
-Teen Pro-Active Driving School to provide advanced driver training for teens, and Kia is picking up the tab.
-The program is completely free, and it’s been rolling out across the country.
+Teen Pro-Active Driving School to provide advanced driver training for teens after the tragic deaths of his sons in a crash in 2008.
+Since then, the B.R.A.K.E.S. program has trained nearly 35,000 teens from 45 different states to operate vehicles safely.

 Just about everybody who gets a driver’s license takes driver’s ed., but those programs only teach the basic rudiments required to pass a driving test.
 To really learn how a car reacts under real traffic conditions, teens need years of trial-and-error, on-street driving experience, but with the B.R.A.K.E.S.
 (Be Responsible And Keep Everyone Safe) Teen Pro-Active Driving School, they get up to speed quickly by spending time with skilled instructors in a closed, safe environment.